zion-group/BasejumpDoc/source/bsg_misc.rst

 * Overview

+  This is a DFF with bypass lane.
+The DFF is triggered by positive edge of the clock.
+If the DFF is enabled, the output data is changed to be the input data immediately.
   This is a dff with enable and reset Port.It is triggered by positive edge of the clock.

 * Parameter